floledermann/experiment-point-symbols/README.md

 ### Experiment: Minimum dimensions for cartographic point symbols

-This repository contains the code for the study undertaken as part of my PhD research.
+This repository contains code for a study undertaken as part of my PhD research.

 The file `experiment.js` contains the code configuring all the tasks of the experiment.